 Spark Infrastructure aims to communicate openly, honestly and on a timely basis with its Securityholders.
 Spark Infrastructure has developed a Communication Policy.
-Spark Infrastructure's website also contains information designed to assist Securityholders to understand Spark Infrastructure, and its governance, and to keep abreast of latest developments.
+Spark Infrastructure's website also contains information designed to assist Securityholders to understand Spark Infrastructure and its governance and to keep abreast of latest developments.
 All ASX announcements are posted on the Spark Infrastructure website, as are web-casts of briefings to analysts and annual general meetings.
-Spark Infrastructure's Communication Policy is available on Spark Infrastructure's website.
+Spark Infrastructure's Communication Policy is available on Spark Infrastructure's website at http://sparkinfrastructure.com/about/governance.
 Securityholders have the option to receive communications from, and send communications to, Spark Infrastructure and its security registry electronically.

-Spark Infrastructure has designed and implemented an investor relations program to facilitate effective two-way communications with investors.
+Spark Infrastructure has designed and implemented an investor relations program to facilitate effective two-way communication with investors.
 Through its investor relations program, Spark Infrastructure aims to allow investors to gain a greater understanding of its business, governance, financial performance and prospects.
 Spark Infrastructure seeks to provide opportunities for investors to express their views on matters of concern or interest.
-Those ideas are distilled and communicated to the Board where appropriate.
+These views are distilled and communicated to the Board.